dportik/SuperCRUNCH/README.md

 Several example analyses are available two unrelated clades:

 + ***Iguania*** - an infraorder of squamate reptiles
-+ ***Dipsacales*** - a order of flowering plants
++ ***Dipsacales*** - an order of flowering plants

-The complete set of material for these analyses, including all command instructions and all output files, is freely available [here](https://osf.io/bpt94/) on the **SuperCRUNCH** Open Science Framework project page.
+The complete set of material for these analyses, including all input files, command instructions, and output files, is freely available [here](https://osf.io/bpt94/) on the **SuperCRUNCH** Open Science Framework project page.

 ## Citation